AP-CSA-JAVA/CSA_JAVA-Course/README.md

 As with all note-taking methods, you should summarize the chart in one or two paragraphs of your own words after class.

 #### The Cornell Method

-Example: The Cornell Method of Note-taking
+**Example:** The Cornell Method of Note-taking

- <<image>>
+--- INSERT IMAGE HERE ---

 The Cornell method was developed in the 1950s by Professor Walter Pauk at Cornell University [1].
 It is recommended by many universities because of its usefulness and flexibility.
-This method is simple to use for capturing notes, is helpful for defining priorities, and is a very helpful study tool
+This method is simple to use for capturing notes, is helpful for defining priorities, and is a very helpful study tool.
-.

 The Cornell method follows a very specific format that consists of four boxes: a header, two columns, and a footer.

 The header is a small box across the top of the page.
 In it you write identification information like the course name and the date of the class.
 Underneath the header are two columns: a narrow one on the left (no more than one-third of the page) and a wide one on the right.
 The wide column, called the “notes” column, takes up most of the page and is used to capture your notes using any of the methods outlined earlier.
 The left column, known as the “cue” or “recall” column, is used to jot down main ideas, keywords, questions, clarifications, and other notes.
 It should be used both during the class and when reviewing your notes after class.
 Finally, use the box in the footer to write a summary of the class in your own words.
 This will help you make sense of your notes in the future and is a valuable tool to aid with recall and studying.